Holiday Shipping Update

 Q: What happens if water freezes in the separator?

 A: In winter, trapped water turns to ice, blocking fuel flow completely.
-This is a common cause of "no-start" conditions in cold climates like Russia or Canada.
+This is a common cause of "no-start" conditions in cold climates like Canada.
 Always drain water before shutting down the engine in freezing temperatures.

 Q: OEM vs. Aftermarket: Which is better?